gradientbear/notion-assistant-alexa-skill/docs/developer_guide.md

 1. Go to "Test" tab
 2. Enable testing for your account
-3. Try: "open Notion Data"
+3. Try: "open Voice Planner"

 ---